fleetdm/fleet/docs/Contributing/Blueprints/Fleet-Installers.md

 ## How

 We can implement such functionality in two ways:

-A. Fleet Server to generate such packages itself.
+- Option A. Fleet Server to generate such packages itself.
-B. A separate "Packager" service.
+- Option B. Separate "Packager" service.

 There's a lot of platform specific logic and tooling involved in packaging, and one of Fleet's primary goals is to keep deployment/infrastructure simple for On-Prem deployments.
 To that end, we believe the best option is Option B, implementing the functionality as a separate service.